 Book Reviews / Essays

-One might criticize the book for its numerous footnotes and references, which run counter to current editorial trends; the indication of the institutional status of those cited, which some might view as biased evidence of the relevance of the quoted material; and the overly broad range of disciplines examined, which could lead to an epistemological stance that might be contested.
+One might criticize the book for its numerous footnotes and references, which fall short of current editorial standards; the indication of the institutional status of those cited, which some might view as biased evidence of the relevance of the quoted material; and the overly broad range of disciplines examined, which could lead to an epistemological stance that might be contested.

-For Danielle PASCAL-CASAS, however, the notes serve as supplementary material offered to the reader—but only if they wish to delve deeper into the line of thought presented and the related documents, which draw from a wide variety of sources.
-The text remains fully comprehensible even without consulting them; the institutional status of the speakers is mentioned, as it is helpful to know the context from which the statements are made; her methodology involves examining a very broad range of texts, from different disciplines and multiple sources.
-Her theoretical approach aims to consider every text as an act of writing and a way of framing facts.
-She draws on the concept of Ricoeurian narrative and adds a narratological approach linked, moreover, to neuroscience.
-It is this last point that she highlights in her presentation: “The Decentering of Narratives,” delivered at the international conference “Fiction and the Social Sciences” organized by the SantESiH laboratory at the University of Montpellier on May 16 and 17, 2024.
+However, for Danielle PASCAL-CASAS, the notes are intended to provide the reader with additional context—but only if the reader wishes to delve deeper into the line of thought presented and the related documents, which draw from a wide variety of sources.
+The text remains fully understandable even without consulting them; the institutional status of the speakers is mentioned, as it is helpful to know the context from which their remarks are made; her methodology involves examining a very broad range of texts from different disciplines and multiple sources.
+Her theoretical framework aims to consider every text as an act of writing and a way of weaving facts into a narrative.
+She draws on the concept of Ricoeurian narrative and supplements it with a narratological approach that is, moreover, linked to neuroscience.
+It is this last point that she highlights in her presentation, “The Decentering of Narratives,” delivered at the international conference “Fiction and the Social Sciences” organized by the SantESiH laboratory at the University of Montpellier on May 16 and 17, 2024.

-The selection of texts will take us from grand collective narratives and imposed universalism to multi-sited texts—a current trend across all fields of knowledge—and from the “we” of prescribed narratives to the search for a “we” to be constructed based on variable “I”s.
+The selection of texts will take us from grand collective narratives and imposed universalism to multi-situated texts—a current trend across all fields of knowledge—from the “we” of prescribed narratives to the search for a “we” to be constructed based on variable “I”s.
 The hybrid nature of contemporary narratives and the blurred boundaries between fiction, autofiction, and nonfiction open up significant new horizons for reflection on current fields of knowledge, which Danielle PASCAL-CASAS explores.

-Given that we are, biologically speaking, beings of language, through which we construct narratives that shape our world for better or for worse.
-For advocates of democracy, the “we” remains the ultimate goal to be built, starting from the “I”—often weakened by manipulative algorithms and puppeteers of formidable efficiency.
+Given that we are, biologically speaking, beings of language—through which we construct narratives that shape our world for better or for worse—the “we” remains the ultimate goal for advocates of democracy to build, starting from the “I,” which is often undermined by manipulative algorithms and puppeteers of formidable effectiveness.
 May the power of Scheherazade’s stories remind us of the need to move toward more inclusive narratives.
 Words build or destroy the world.
 They hold all the power.

 Please send your comments on the essay to: dpascalcasas@gmail.com